hollingsworthd/jBrowserDriver/README.md

 * `jbd.blockads` Whether requests to ad/spam servers should be blocked.
 Based on hosts in ad-hosts.txt in the source tree.
 Defaults to `true`.
 * `jbd.ajaxwait` The idle time (no pending AJAX requests) required in milliseconds before a page is considered to have been loaded completely.
 For very slow or overloaded CPUs, set a higher value.
 Defaults to `120`.
 * `jbd.ajaxresourcetimeout` The time in milliseconds after which an AJAX request will be ignored when considering whether all AJAX requests have completed.
 Defaults to `2000`.
 * `jbd.pemfile` Specifies a source of trusted certificate authorities.
-Recommended value is: `'https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt'`.
-Alternate sources must follow that format too.
-Can be a local file as well. *Defaults to the JRE keystore*, so you can use JDK's keytool to import specific certs.
+Can take one of four values: (1) `compatible` to accept standard browser certs, (2) `trustanything` to accept any SSL cert, (3) a file path, or (4) a URL.
+The default when this property is not set is your JRE's keystore, so you can use JDK's keytool to import specific certs.
 * `jbd.maxrouteconnections` Maximum number of concurrent connections to a specific host+proxy combo.
 Defaults to `8`.
 * `jbd.maxconnections` Maximum number of concurrent connections overall.
 Defaults to `3000`.